Alphonnse/network_paper2/README.md

 This project is written on latex.

 In the project i compiled the structure of a data transmission service network for an enterprise using virtual machines and Cisco Packet Tracer.

+P.S. preamble.pdf the main pdf file is located in thesis-preamble.